 These animals are afraid of humans and perceive them the same way they would with predators.
 Porcupines will not bite you or your pets.
 They only use their spikes to attack an intruder.

 How do I Minimize the Chances of my Pet Having a Confrontation With Porcupines?

 The best way to protect your pets from porcupines is by minimizing confrontations between the two.
 Look out for areas that may be dens for porcupines so that you can prevent your pet from visiting.

-Dogs are especially curious and will go sticking their muzzles into the den of a porcupine.
+Dogs are inquisitive and will go sticking their muzzles into the den of a porcupine.

-You should not allow your dog to go walking into wooded areas at dusk or dawn.
+It would be best not to allow your dog to walk into wooded areas at dusk or dawn.
 Porcupines are nocturnal, and these are the times they are most active and are out hunting.